maxcnunes/pipedrive_rdstation/README.md

 ### Usage Examples

 The APP_KEY used in the examples is a token provided by [Pipedrive API](https://developers.pipedrive.com/v1).
-If you don't you know your APP_KEY in can get it in Pipedrive user settings page or you can also get it using this gem:
+If you don't you know yours, then you can get it in Pipedrive user settings page or you can also get it using this gem:
 ```ruby
 APP_KEY = Pipedrive::Authorization.new("your_email", "your_password").authenticate
 ```